-15. On the thermal setup window, the thermal model is ParaPower.
-We nend to provide a name of the measurement and then set up each device's heat dissipation value in Watts (W).
-Since we have four devices, we have added four devices and selected each device with corresponding heat dissipation at 10 W. Since it's a 2D module with single-sided cooling, we have provided

-- a heat transfer coefficient of 150 W/m^2K .
+- 15. On the thermal setup window, the thermal model is ParaPower.
+We need to provide a name of the measurement and then set up each device's heat dissipation value in Watts (W).
+Since we have four devices, we have added four devices and selected each device with corresponding heat dissipation at 10 W. Since it's a 2D module with single-sided cooling, we have provided a heat transfer coefficient of $150 W/m^2 K$.
 Finally, we have set up the ambient temperature at 300 K. Then, hitting the Continue button will take back to the Optimization Setup window.
-Since both electrical and thermal modeling set up are done, we can click on the Run PowerSynth button to evaluate the result.
-All of these steps are summarized in Figure 29. - 16.
-After evaluation, the Solution Browser window will pop up (as shown in Figure 30).
+Since both electrical and thermal modeling set up are done, we can click on the Save AS to save the macro script.
+After that, by clicking Run PowerSynth 2 button and Run button to evaluate the result.
+All of these steps are summarized in Figures 29, 29. - 16.
+After evaluation, the Solution Browser window will pop up (as shown in Figure 31).
 In this window, there will be a single in the solution space plot as we have generated a single solution.
 Upon clicking on the point, the corresponding layout will appear in the left window and performance values will be shown in the bottom of the window.
-From this window, the solution layout information can be exported in csv format by clicking either Export Selected Solution or Export All Solutions.
-Also, to visualize the initial layout, the View Initial Layout button on the top left corner can be pressed.
+From this window, the solution layout information can be exported in csv format by clicking either Export Selected or Export All.
+Also, to visualize the initial layout, the Initial Layout button can be pressed.
 This process has exported a Macro script in the project directory, which can be used for re-rerunning in different modes with Run a Project flow from the start GUI.

-Figure 30: Solution browser
+Figure 31: Solution browser

-Since we have evaluated the minim-sized solution and got the performance values, floorplan size, we can run PowerSynth to optimize the layout.
+Since we have evaluated the minim-sized solution and got the performance values, and floorplan size, we can run PowerSynth to optimize the layout.
 To optimize, we can use the macro script that is saved in the project directory.
-We can modify the script and run PowerSynth in Run PowerSynth Mode.
+We can modify the script and run PowerSynth in Run PowerSynth 2 Mode.
 If the macro_script is opened, there will be no floorplan size in the macro script, as we did not enter any floorplan size in the previous run (Create a Macro).
-To optimize the layout for a given floorplan size, we need to add that information, and also we need to enter the number of layouts we want to generate using NG-RANDOM optimization algorithm.
-If the user wants, the optimization algorithm can be changed to 'NSGAII'.
-In this example, we want to optimize the layout for the floorplan size $40mm \times 50mm$ and will set the optimization algorithm to NSGAII and generate 100 number of generations.
-So, the macro script should look like the following Listing 9.
-The changes are: Option, Layout mode, Floor plan, Num of layouts, Optimization Algorithm.
+To optimize the layout for a given floorplan size, we need to add that information.
+We also need to enter the number of layouts we want to generate using NG-RANDOM optimization algorithm.
+If the user wants, the optimization algorithm can be changed to 'NSGAII' or 'MOPSO' which should add the number of generations as well.
+In this example, we want to optimize the layout for the floorplan size $40mm \times 50mm$ using NG-RANDOM, NSGAII, and MOPSO. the number of layouts is considered 400, and the number of generations (Iterations) is considered 9.
+So, the macro script for NSGAII should look like the following Listing 9.
+For NG-RANDOM and MOPSO we should change the NSGAII to them.
+The changes are: Option, Layout_mode, Floor_plan, Num of layouts, Optimization Algorithm, Num generations.